- What happens if you have a problem at work?

-6) I need a medical report – will the union pay for it?
+6) I need a clinical report – will the union pay for it?

-In certain circumstances, PCS will assist in the cost of necessary medical advice.
-Where employers are requiring medical reports for employment related matters, PCS would usually expect the employer to meet such costs.
+In certain circumstances, PCS will assist in the cost of necessary Clinical advice.
+Where employers are requiring Clinical reports for employment related matters, PCS would usually expect the employer to meet such costs.
 Read more in the PCS Treasurer’s toolkit.